CSCfi/rahti-user-guide/docs/tutorials/advanced_tutorial.md

 ## DeploymentConfig

-DeploymentConfig is an object that create ReplicationControllers according to `spec.template`.
+DeploymentConfig is an object that creates ReplicationControllers according to `spec.template`.
 However, the difference to the ReplicationController is that DeploymentConfig can start new ReplicationController based on state of `spec.triggers`.
-They function similarly to Deployments described in [Background](/introduction/background) except they can get triggered by new images.
+They function similarly to Deployments described in [Background](/introduction/background) except they can get triggered by changed images.

 *`deploymentconfig.yaml`*
 ```yaml